mc-datapacks/en/src/conventions/common_trait.md

 It can be hard to visualize how this convention would be useful in the real world, so we compiled some useful usage that would not be possible without this convention.

 1. Suppose you added a `custom furnace` which let you smelt copper ore into ingots.
 With this convention, you can detect for **any** copper ore from any datapacks to smelt it.
-2. Suppose you added a `fridge` which only accepts food items.
+2. Suppose you added a `fridge` block that only accepts food items.
 With this convention, you can detect **any** food items, even the custom ones from other datapacks.
 3. Suppose you added a `custom anvil` which lets you repair tools straight from the material instead of the ingot.
 With this convention, you can detect **any** kind of material from other datapacks, even when the base material doesn't match.

 ## Traits